docker/docs/content/accounts/deactivate-user-account.md

 { .warning }

 1. Sign in to your [Docker account](https://account.docker.com/login).
-2. In Account Center, select your avatar in the top-right corner to open the dropdown.
+2. In Docker Dashboard, select your avatar in the top-right corner to open the dropdown.
 3. Select **My Account**.
 4. In the **Account management** section, select **Deactivate account** to open to deactivate account page.
 5. To confirm, select **Deactivate account**.